Subscribe to stay updated

 2. Kick it off on Halloween

 It seems that straight after Halloween, the Holiday shopping floodgates open.
-Getting the most out of Halloween and the other dates around this time are actually one of the less-known Christmas marketing ideas.

 Even those of us who aren’t in the USA see the effect Halloween has.
 Many British, European and Australian companies now also leverage this holiday.
 A great Christmas marketing idea is to continue the hype of Halloween over into holiday season.